 Memetic Mutation: Like so many shows, HIMYM fans have their very own private jokes.

 Marshall: Deep in the Amazon rainforest, there is a tree that only grows around the body of an existing tree.
 It cannot survive without this tree; it's supported by this tree.
-Lily, we are that tree...we grew around Ted and without him we're slowly dying!
+Lily, we are that tree... we grew around Ted and without him we're slowly dying!

 One might even speculate that part of the reason Ted's romances keep failing is because he's entangled in two OT3's and can't focus on a person from outside of his group.
 He even explicitly declares that he will never get serious with a woman who doesn't like his friends.

-Although, "The Wedding Bride" may have undone this.
+Rescued from the Scrappy Heap: "As Fast As She Can" redeemed Stella in the eyes of some.
+However, "The Wedding Bride" may have undone this.
 While Tony wrote the movie, the details could have only come from Stella.

 Rewatch Bonus: Often jokes will come back, or ideas will come back, from months and years earlier, but even rewatched a singular series, a lot of gags and themes surface.
 An example being The Arcadian in season 6, which is casually mentioned in Subway Wars, by Ted, but then becomes a key part of almost all of the conflict in that particular series.